phooey/is-it-raining/README.md

 The second test makes sure that an attribution link for the Dark Sky API is displayed on the page, in accordance with the [Terms of Service](https://darksky.net/dev/docs/terms) for the Dark Sky API.

-Further tests of the JavaScript logic and error-handling in the front-end should not be done with Selenium tests, but with JavaScript unit tests (just like for the Java back-end code) to follow the test pyramid mind-set.
+Further tests of the JavaScript logic and error-handling in the front-end are not done with Selenium tests, since it is already covered by the JavaScript unit tests (just like for the Java back-end code), to follow the test pyramid mind-set.
 That's why we only test a positive scenario here.

-To add these JavaScript unittests are a further improvement, and could be done using e.g. the [jasmine-maven-plugin](https://searls.github.io/jasmine-maven-plugin/).

 ## Building and running the application:
 First get your own API Key from [Dark Sky](https://darksky.net/dev), then paste your key into the file `src/main/resources/darksky.apikey.properties.example` and rename the file to `darksky.apikey.properties`.